 A new system can faithfully reproduce complex artworks using new techniques in AI and in 3D printing.

-There has been a lot of discussion about using AI to mimic conversation or images.
-At Springwise, we have covered innovations such as a social robot that uses conversational AI and AI-generated art.
+Spotted: There has been much discussion about using AI to mimic conversation or images.
+At Springwise, we have covered innovations such as a social robot that uses conversational AI, and AI-generated art.
 Now, a team from MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) has developed a new system which can reproduce paintings.
 Dubbed RePaint, it uses a combination of 3D-printing and deep learning.

-While 2D printers commonly help in the reproduction of paintings, these use a fixed set of four inks.
-These colours normally include, cyan, magenta, yellow and black.
-The researchers at MIT found that they could capture a fuller spectrum of colour with a technique called ‘colour-contoning’.
+While 2D-printers commonly help to reproduce paintings, they use a fixed set of four inks.
+These colours normally include cyan, magenta, yellow and black.
+Researchers at MIT found that they could capture a fuller spectrum of colour with a technique called ‘colour-contoning’.
 Using a 3D-printer to print from a palette of 10 different transparent inks stacked in very thin layers, colours appear more consistent.
 Additionally, the colours appear with virtually invisible spatial patterns on the surface.
 A deep-learning AI algorithm first analyses pictures of the original works to select the right combination of ink colours.
 This method is then combined with a second technique called half-toning, where an image is created by lots of little coloured dots rather than continuous tones.
-By combining these two techniques, the researchers were able to capture the nuances of the colours.